 Our friends Bill and Terri are in town, staying in their enormous trailer at the RV park on base.
 They came over yesterday for a visit and dinner (braised short ribs with new potatoes and green beans, Donna’s flan for dessert).
 We’re getting together again Friday afternoon on base (Donna and I want to check out their rig), then heading out together for the aforementioned waiting line at Guadalajara on Broadway … unless, that is, I can find another restaurant that has an open reservation.
 They leave for Texas on Saturday morning, right during El Tour, so we advised them to look up the race route and map a way out of town that won’t be blocked off.

 I’m following the saga of the newly-elected trans woman Democratic representative from Delaware and Republican-led efforts to pass a bathroom bill before the next session kicks off, specifically aimed at keeping her from using women’s restrooms in the Capitol.
-I know only one trans person, the middle-aged former man who lives across the street, who transitioned just two or three years ago (and whose entire personality now appears to be tightly wrapped around her new she-ness), so I’m in no position to say anything about anything.
-However.
-Kids are one thing, but adults who transition late in life must know they’re in for an uphill battle, especially when it comes to public restrooms, locker rooms, and sports.
+The only trans person I know is the middle-aged woman who lives across the street, and that only barely, so I’m in no position to say anything about anything.* Nevertheless, I shall.
+Kids are one thing, but adults, especially those who transition late in life, must know they’re in for an uphill battle, especially when it comes to public restrooms, locker rooms, and sports.
 I mean, c’mon, what did you expect was gonna happen?

 Related: I’m not sure what “queer” means any more.
 It used to be a slur for homosexual, but somehow rates its own initial in LGBTQ, which you’d think the L & G had covered.
 Unless I misunderstand completely, the meaning of queer now includes allies, sympathizers, asexuals, maybe even cis/het people who think they may be somewhere on the LGBT spectrum.
 Well, it’s not a slur I would use anyway, so who cares?
 Oddly, me … the curse of being an English major, I guess, and wanting words to have meanings.